Zaltu/personax-lua-src/model/data/DOCUMENTATION/STORY/MAIN_STORY.md

 -
 - What do with Sister character?

+## Dungeon Design and Presentation
+It may be cool, instead of having the single gate at the entrance with the reference to Dante's Inferno, to have individual biblical quotes refering to each of the sins at their dungeon entrance.
+EG. Hell hath no fury like a woman scorned; Though I walk in the valley of the shadow of death I shall fear no evil; etc...

 ## Party Member SL Evolution
 Unlike P4 and P5, I'm not fixed on having every party member have their own Social Link if not necessary, or having the evolution or their Persona be linked to the completion of the Social Link.
 Notably, the Fool social link is generally the party as a whole's social link, meaning that further social links pertaining to the main story directly are definitely redundant.
 I enjoyed the self-realization arcs the characters had in P3 for the evolution of their persona as a representation of the change in their "valor" based on the realignment of their reason for fighting.
 That being said, I'm not in any way *against* party member social links, so long as they represent bonds completely independant of the main story line.